Helping millions of people navigate the world of technology.

 BIOS up to date hp 1024x595 1

+When a graphics card is not detected, the connection between it and your motherboard may not have been proper.
 To determine if it is inserted correctly, you may check the Device Manager to see if it is listed.
-If not, you would need to take it apart and re-insert it physically.
-The very steps would depend on your computer’s brand.
+If not, you must take it apart and re-insert it physically.
+The steps will depend on your computer’s brand.

 Step 1: Right-click the Start menu and click Device Manager.